I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-opm-status.md

 ## -remarks
 <p>The display miniport driver returns status about a protected output whenever the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions are called to retrieve information about the protected output.
 For more information about returning a protected output's status, see <a href="https://msdn.microsoft.com/9945ae9c-1c11-4266-8a5c-d0ffe5ba4b5f">Reporting Status about a Protected Output</a>.</p>

-<p>The display miniport driver returns status about a protected output whenever the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions are called to retrieve information about the protected output.
-For more information about returning a protected output's status, see <a href="https://msdn.microsoft.com/9945ae9c-1c11-4266-8a5c-d0ffe5ba4b5f">Reporting Status about a Protected Output</a>.</p>

-<p>The display miniport driver returns status about a protected output whenever the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions are called to retrieve information about the protected output.
-For more information about returning a protected output's status, see <a href="https://msdn.microsoft.com/9945ae9c-1c11-4266-8a5c-d0ffe5ba4b5f">Reporting Status about a Protected Output</a>.</p>

 ## -requirements
 <table>
 <tr>